 Living DNA’s test provides you with results for autosomal, mtDNA, and (if you’re male) YDNA all in one package, while AncestryDNA only tests autosomal DNA.

-Living DNA’s autosomal test also breaks your ethnicity results down into nearly three times as many regions as AncestryDNA, including 21 individual regions for the British Isles.
+Living DNA’s autosomal test also breaks your ethnicity results down into nearly three times as many regions as AncestryDNA, including 80 (in depth for UK) individual regions for the British Isles.

-On the other hand, AncestryDNA lets you connect your results to your Ancestry.com account, which offers a wealth of resources, but also requires a paid subscription.
+On the other hand, AncestryDNA lets you connect your results to your Ancestry account, which offers a wealth of resources, but also requires a paid subscription.